04 Nov Hunting With My Father

 The rifle jumped in my hands, jerking heavily as it bounced back.
 My head jerked backward a bit, uneasy of the weapon as it leapt up.
 I was still a bit nervous since the last time I went to the range and the scope smacked me in my eye, bruising and cutting the brow.

 I couldn’t see from where we stood at the shooting range station, but I felt good about the shot.
 My dad leaned in to the spotting scope we had set up and looked through it.
-A small nod and I saw a smile curl up on his lips.
+A small nod and I saw his lips curl into a smile.

 “Not bad.
 Take a look.”